What is Social Media Monitoring? Best Practices and Powerful Tools

 - Can you recommend some good hiking boots?

 Ex.
-Monitoring ‘Need recommendations on good hiking boots’ will exclude results for ‘Where can i buy good hiking boots’.
+Monitoring ‘Need recommendations on good hiking boots’ will exclude results for ‘Where can I buy good hiking boots’.
 Unless you monitor both phrases.

-Tip 13.
-Clean up your social media monitoring results
+07 Clean up your social listening results

+How to do that?
 The next few steps contain good practices for cleaning up your results.

-Tip 14.
 Take a day or two to observe your results

-Start any social media monitoring project well in advance.
-Not only does this provide you with historical data, it also lets you spend the first couple of days observing your results and looking for ways to fine-tune and optimize your project.
+Start any social monitoring project well in advance.
+Not only does this provide you with historical data, but it also lets you spend the first couple of days observing your results and looking for ways to fine-tune and optimize your project.

 See what kind of results your current keywords and settings retrieve.
 Take a day or two to observe.

-Tip 15.
 Look for irrelevant results

 Irrelevant results can take a few forms, especially if the keywords that you’re monitoring aren’t unique.

-robot person that I am, I made a point to log into my project at least once a day for the first couple of days.
+Being the practical robot person that I am, I made a point to log into my project at least once a day for the first couple of days.
 And it’s a good thing I did!

 The first time I logged in after setting up the project, my social media monitoring tool had already retrieved a lot of results on Dove.